Diviyan20/Freelance-Ledger/README.md

 * Custom Tax Input
 * Project Name, Invoice Number, Invoice Date and Notes Support
 * Generate clean PDF invoices with 1 click
-* Clean and Modern UI
+* Clean, Modern and Responsive UI
+* UI is supported for Mobile Devices

 ## How to use this Invoice Generator
 1. Enter your name, email, address, phone number, city and state